From Complex-Analytic Models to Dyadic Methods: A Real-Variable Approach to Hypersingular Operators: Introduction

 For the third regime $t>1$, to the best of our knowledge, the existing results rely mainly on complex and functional analytic methods, more precisely within the framework of Forelli--Rudin type operators, dating back to the early work of Forelli and Rudin \cite{FR1974} in 1974.
 We refer the reader to \cite{CFWY2017, ZZ2022} for more recent developments.

-A common feature of these results is that they provide strong $L^{p}$--$L^{q}$ bounds \emph{only} away from the critical line, while critical-line estimates appear to be unavailable from literature.
-One main reason is that the strong-type estimate on the critical line generally \emph{fails} (see, Figure \ref{Fig2}).
-One main reason is that the strong-type estimate on the critical line generally \emph{fails} (see Figure \ref{Fig2}).
-This obstruction, in turn, makes it difficult to use the techniques that are effective in the cases $t\le 1$, as $K_{2t}$ becomes more singular in the hypersingular regime (see further discussion after \eqref{20251228eq54}).
+A common feature of these results is that they provide strong $L^{p}$--$L^{q}$ bounds \emph{only} away from the critical line, while estimates on the critical line itself appear to be unavailable in the literature.
+One main reason is that strong-type bounds on the critical line generally \emph{fail} (see, Figure~\ref{Fig2}).
+This obstruction, in turn, make it difficult to use the techniques that are effective in the case $t\le 1$, since $K_{2t}$ becomes more singular in the hypersingular regime.

 \begin{rem} It is important to distinguish the \emph{hypersingular} operators studied in this paper from the \emph{strongly singular Calder\'on--Zygmund operators}\footnote{The authors thank \'Arp\'ad B\'enyi for pointing out this distinction.} introduced by Alvarez and Milman \cite{AM1986}.
 The latter are formulated under the a priori assumption that the operator extends boundedly on $L^2(\R^n)$, together with suitable off-diagonal regularity of the kernel.